FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 # <center> Work in Progress </center>

+Estimating the Revenue Effects of Preferential Tax Regimes in Italy. <br/>
 Social Choices with Heterogeneous Risk Preferences.  <br/>

 [//]: This java script is the button to show abstract